 Status: The cantilever portion of the demolition contract was awarded to CEC and Silverado (JV) on November 28, 2012.
-Construction start-up activities are planned to begin in March 2013, with actual dismantling to begin after seismic safety opening in September 2013.
+Construction start-up activities began in March 2013, with actual dismantling to begin after seismic safety opening in September 2013.
+The contractor is in the process of establishing their document control system reviewing RFIs and preparing submittals.
+A partnering meeting with Caltrans took place on February 28, 2013. the contractor is working off site on scaffolding to access the cantilever to install bird deterrence measures.